Taxon: Hierarchical Tax Code Prediction with Semantically Aligned LLM Expert Guidance: Methodology

 \subsubsection{Online Serving}

 Trained checkpoints are uploaded to the \textit{Nebula Model Object Storage (MOS) Platform} for unified version and metric management.
-The best-performing model on the validation set is released as the production model, \textit{Taxon}.
+The best-performing model on the validation set is released as the production model, \textit{\name{}}.
 It is deployed via the \textit{Elastic Algorithm Service (EAS) Platform}, which encapsulates \name{} as a scalable API for real-time tax code prediction in both product publishing and invoicing workflows.
 When a request arrives from the \textit{Invoice System}--the group-wide invoicing center--the EAS service performs prediction and validation, returning results to the pipeline.
-The deployed system supports high concurrency and low latency, handling over 500{,}000 requests daily and peaking above 5 million during major business events.
+The deployed system supports high concurrency and low latency, sustaining about 30 queries per second with an average end-to-end response time of about 90~ms handling about 5M requests daily and peaking up to 15M during major business events.

 This integration forms a continuous improvement loop: newly issued invoices and expert-corrected samples are periodically fed back into MaxCompute for incremental retraining, allowing \name{} to evolve with changing tax regulations and product catalogs while maintaining accuracy, interpretability, and compliance.
+Tax code catalogues evolve over time, but updates are typically infrequent (often on a yearly cadence).
+When changes occur, we refresh the internal knowledge base and retrain the model using newly issued invoices and expert-corrected samples under the updated rules, ensuring \name{} stays compliant as regulations and product catalogs evolve.